tinacms/tina.io/content/blog/tina-cloud-and-nextjs-the-perfect-match.md

 ![Real-time editing with TinaCMS and Tina Cloud](https://lh4.googleusercontent.com/ulRIvu560NGj4Zu57oWnZZxJaIGhte6RC8MioL4s0I6pWHwaz4ic41KhYt-ENb8z_jKlWUphkWopWVkRwRXSyH_ybph1kJjAxNowu2DMcV5SiOvL09mYTEG72B3tITe9enacvy8k "Real-time editing with TinaCMS and Tina Cloud" =624x351)

-We needed a solution that was statically generated as fetching all of the data from GitHub on each request would slow down your website.
+We needed a solution that was **statically generated** as fetching all of the data from GitHub on each request would slow down your website.
 We need to fetch our static data once at build time.
 Since the site is statically generated, the production site can be static while the editing site can load data dynamically from GitHub, directly or through our Tina Cloud Content API.

-For now, we are recommending using Tina Cloud in your Next.js projects, as it is the quickest way to get up and running.
+For now, **we are recommending using Tina Cloud in your Next.js projects**, as it is the quickest way to get up and running.
 The use of `getStaticProps` allows you to fetch your static files for production builds and fetch dynamic data forms to edit your site with Tina Cloud.

 ## Don’t let TinaCMS impact your production website